top of page

 This specialized art training is designed to provide the mechanisms of how art can be a therapeutic modality, but with attention to art mediums and techniques best used with diverse populations.

-The goal of Thriving4Life's art program and training is to preserve dignity, allow opportunities to get creative and foster a sense of personal autonomy and empowerment.
-We all have a life story filled with thoughts and emotions, and art has the ability to foster that sense of self-expression and give a voice when words become limited.
+The goal of Thriving4Life's art program and training is to preserve dignity, allow opportunities to get creative, and support personal identity, purpose, confidence, and autonomy.
+We all have a life story filled with experiences, thoughts, and emotions.
+Art has the ability to foster self-expression and give a voiceeven when words become limited.

 Who's It For?

-Recognizing that art therapists may be limited in various care communities, Thriving4Life offers professional and lay caregivers access into how certain art supplies, directives and interventions can work for individuals in isolation, with memory impairment, autism, developmental challenges, and other neurological conditions.
+Everyone!
+You don't have to have a diagnosis in order to benefit from creating art.
+Recognizing that art therapists may be limited in various care communities, Thriving4Life offers professional and lay caregivers access into how certain art supplies, directives, and interventions can work for individuals in isolation, with memory impairment, autism, developmental challenges, and other conditions.

 What Populations Use the Program?